Uroporphyrinogen III Synthase (Co-Synthase) (UPG III S), Erythrocytes

 Genetics Test Information Provides information that may help with selection of the correct test or proper submission of the test request

-This test measures uroporphyrinogen (UPG) III synthase to confirm congenital erythropoietic porphyria.
+This test measures uroporphyrinogen (UPG) III synthase to confirm congenital erythropoietic porphyria, which is typically seen in early infancy.
 It does not measure UPG I synthase, the enzyme deficient in acute intermittent porphyria (AIP).
 For AIP (and UPG I synthase), order PBGD_ / Porphobilinogen (PBG) Deaminase, Erythrocytes.

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 The porphyrias are a group of inherited disorders resulting from enzyme defects in the heme biosynthetic pathway.
 Congenital erythropoietic porphyria (CEP) is an extremely rare, autosomal recessive porphyria that typically presents in early infancy.
 Also known as Gunther disease, CEP results from a deficiency of uroporphyrinogen III (co-) synthase (URO III S).
 In most cases, the disorder is suggested during the first few days or weeks of life by pink, violet, or brown urinary staining of diapers.
 Clinical symptoms include hemolytic anemia, hepatosplenomegaly, skin photosensitivity, scarring and blistering, red or brown dental discoloration (erythrodontia), and hypertrichosis (excess body hair).
 Growth and cognitive developmental delays are commonly observed in individuals with CEP.
 A few cases of adult-onset CEP have been reported, typically associated with a myelodysplastic syndrome.